infinite-networks/InfiniteCommonBundle/README.md

 Infinite Common Bundle
 ----------------------

+*Please note that no support is provided for using this bundle.*

 Provides common functionality used in most Infinite Networks Symfony2 applications.

 * To use the twig variable `site`, AppKernel must be modified to add an additional